What Employees of Small Businesses Need to Know

 Starting in 2014, almost all Americans must have health insurance or risk paying a federal fine.
 If you work part-time and need coverage, you can buy health insurance in the marketplace or directly from HMSA.
 Everyone can get health insurance even if you were denied in the past because of a serious health condition.

-Starting October 1, 2013, if you work for a company with up to 50 full-time employees, your employer will have two options to buy employee health plans.
+If you work for a company with up to 50 full-time employees, your employer has two options to buy employee health plans.
 Companies can continue to work directly with HMSA or use the state health marketplace, called the Hawai‘i Health Connector.
-Be sure to check with your employer before October 1, to find out how you will choose your health plan next year.

 Premiums are changing